rouvinerh/SecJournal/blogs/my-blogs/scam/telegram-customer.md

 HTTP requests and WebSockets are two ways for computers to talk to each other over the internet.

 HTTP requests: Like sending a letter — you ask for something (like a web page), the server gets your request, sends back the information, and then the connection closes.
-It’s a one-time conversation.
+It is a one-time conversation.

 WebSocket: More like a phone call — once the connection is made, it stays open, so both sides can send and receive information anytime, in real-time, without having to reconnect every time.
 This is great for things like chat apps or live updates.